collectreviewswp/collect-reviews/readme.txt

 == Changelog ==

+= 1.1.3 =
+* Fixed: Negative review form not appearing due to a compatibility issue with Elementor header and footer templates.

 = 1.1.2 =
 * Added: Compatibility with WordPress 6.7.
 * Changed: Review Requests page layout to full width.